elusiveplanet/WorkingWithAlexis/README.md

 I'm here to do what I love, writing code, building cool things, and help people do the best work of their lives.
 That's what I find fun, and I hope that we'll be able to have some fun together along the way too.
 Emoji and reacji are my favorite, and keep things informal.
 I thrive in spaces that allow me to be my full unadulterated self, and I hope you can join me in doing so.

-Let's work together and do the best work of our lives together! :beers: :confetti_ball:
+Let's work together and do the best work of our lives! :beers: :confetti_ball: